fredbabe/Angular-.NET-Demo/README.md

 ### Deployment
 - Github Actions
-- Biceps for infrastructure as code towards Azure.
+- Bicep for infrastructure as code towards Azure.